gtisnanga/GRP-13-FINAL-PROJECT/readme.md

 - We can note an indication that TF-IDF provides a superior feature representation for the Random Forest model.

-- The accuracy score is at 84% which is an improvement from 73.3%.
-The models improvement is due to tuning
+- The accuracy score is at 84% an improvement from 73.3%.
+The models' improvement is due to the tuning

 ### Naive Bayes / (MultinomialNB) model
 **Count Vectorisation Results**